Alemmanuel/proyectos-langchain/QA-Youtube/README.md

 ## 🌟 Credits & Inspiration
 - Built with [Streamlit](https://streamlit.io/), [LangChain](https://python.langchain.com/), and [Google Gemini](https://ai.google.dev/)
 - Inspired by the dream of making video knowledge instantly accessible

----

-The power of video, unlocked by AI.
-If you love it, star the repo and share your experience!